snoodleboot/lavs/README.md

 # lavs - lowercase acronym versioning system

-WIP - Do not use at this time
+WIP - Do not use at this time.
+Will have support in a robust fashion for DuckDB, MySQL, Postgres and SQL Server (maybe MongoDB) when it is ready.

 ## About